minio/docs/source/security/network-encryption/minio-tls.rst

 MinIO by default searches an OS-specific directory for TLS keys and certificates.
-For deployments started with a custom TLS directory :mc-cmd-option:`minio server certs-dir`, use that directory instead of the defaults.
+For deployments started with a custom TLS directory :mc-cmd:`minio server certs-dir`, use that directory instead of the defaults.

 .. tab-set::